 Where/when: Check Reading with Rover's schedule for upcoming events.
-A similar program, Paws to Read, hosts events at the Evergreen Branch Library in Everett; and Pierce County Library hosts regular Read to a Dog programs; check ParentMap's calendar or Pierce County Library's calendar for upcoming events.
+A similar program, Paws to Read, hosts events at the Evergreen Branch Library in Everett.
+Check the calendars for Pierce County Library and Seattle Public Library, both also host reading practice with gentle pooches on occasion.

-When: Mondays, 10:30 a.m., Central Library.
-Libraries in South Park, Columbia City, Greenwood and Lake City Branch libraries also have regular Spanish or bilingual story times (check the SPL calendar), as does the Everett Public Library, King County Library and Pierce County Library.
+When: Mondays, 10:30 a.m. at the Central Library.
+Library branches in South Park, Columbia City, Lake City and other branches also have regular Spanish or bilingual story times (check the SPL calendar), as does the Everett Public Library, King County Library and Pierce County Library.

-Note: There are many other multilingual story times (from Cantonese to Somali to Mandarin to Russian) at SPL, King County Public Libraries and Pierce County Libraries.
+Note: There are many other bilingual story times (from Cantonese to Somali to Mandarin to Russian) at Seattle Public Library branches, King County Library branches and Pierce County Library locations.
 Check schedules for upcoming story times.
-KCLS offers several weekly story times at Crossroads Mall in Bellevue (Cantonese, Russian, Spanish) every week.
+KCLS offers several weekly story times at Crossroads Community Center in Bellevue.
+Languages include Tamil, Russian and more.

-Professional storytellers from the Seattle Storytellers Guild, as well as special guests (popular children's musician Nancy Stewart is a regular), come together at Island Books at 6:30 p.m. on the first Saturday of each month for PJ Storytime.
-Stories are generally aimed at 3 and older but entertaining enough for the whole family to enjoy.
+Professional storytellers from the Seattle Storytellers Guild, as well as special guests (popular children's musician Nancy Stewart is a regular), come together at Island Books at 6 p.m. on the first Saturday of each month for a family story time.
+Stories are generally aimed at ages 3 and older but entertaining enough for the whole family to enjoy.
 Check the events calendar to see who's spinning tales on any given Saturday.

-Ages: All ages, aimed at 3 and older
+Ages: All ages welcome; aimed at ages 3 and older

-Get a dose of nature education with a story time led by a Park Ranger every 1st Friday at Lewis Creek Visitor Center in Bellevue.
+Get a dose of nature education with a story time led by a park ranger every first Friday at Lewis Creek Park Visitor Center in Bellevue.
 Stories are themed around local wildlife and seasonal behaviors, such as the salmon life cycle and hibernation.
 After story time, kids can make a fun craft to take home.

 Kaleidoscope Play & Learn, locations all over Washington State